abinit/abinit/doc/mkdocs-tutorials/tddft.md

     9.16 eV   m=0      even parity (Sigma_g state)
     9.91 eV   m=0      odd parity  (Sigma_u state)

 The quantum number related to the effect of a mirror plane, needed for Sigma states, could not be attributed on the sole basis of the knowledge of Kohn- Sham orbitals quantum numbers.

-The lowest-lying experimental spin-singlet excitation energies, see table III of [[Casida1998]], are as follows :
+The lowest-lying experimental spin-singlet excitation energies, see table III of [[Casida1998]], are as follows:

     9.31 eV   m=+1,-1  even parity (Pi_g state)
     9.92 eV   m=0      odd parity  (Sigma_u- state)
     10.27 eV  m=+2,-2  odd parity  (Delta_u state)

-and the lowest-lying experimental spin-triplet excitations energies are :
+and the lowest-lying experimental spin-triplet excitations energies are:

     7.75 eV   m=0      odd parity  (Sigma_u+ state)
     8.04 eV   m=+1,-1  even parity (Pi_g state)
     8.88 eV   m=+2,-2  odd parity  (Delta_u state)
     9.67 eV   m=0      odd parity  (Sigma_u- state)

 In several cases, the agreement is quite satisfactory, on the order of 0.1-0.2 eV.
 However, there are also noticeable discrepancies.
 Indeed, we have to understand, in our simulation :

   * The appearance of the spin-singlet Sigma_g state at 9.86 eV (Spin-singlet state 2)
   * The inversion between the spin-triplet Pi_g and Sigma_u states (Spin-triplet states 1 and 2)